songlinl/btp-mission-hybrid-rag/run/rag-knowledge-graph.md

     ![](img/vectordb_017.png)

-7. On the following pop-up window, Choose **Restart**.
-It will take a few seconds for the kernel to restart and once done, the environment is ready for use!
+7. In the following pop-up window, Choose **Restart**.
+It will take a few seconds for the kernel to restart.
+After it restarts, the environment is ready for use!

     ![](img/vectordb_018.png)

-8. Please follow the step-by-step instructions provided in the **Jupyter Notebook** to complete the remaining parts of the exercise.
+8. Follow the step-by-step instructions provided in the **Jupyter Notebook** to complete the remaining parts of the exercise.